thinkful-ei-tiger/bookmark-app-esperanza/README.md

 -Add a new bookmark containing title, url, rating and description.

--Filter rating by star value 1-5
+- View an error message when an error occurs and then clear it.

--On clicking the bookmark list item it will expand and provide additional details such as description, link to open the bookmark in a new tab, and the option to delete.
+-Filter rating by a star value: 1-5

--If an error occurs, our user can view the error message and then clear it.
+-Click a bookmark and it will expand to provide additional details: bookmark description, link to open the bookmark in a new tab, and the option to delete.